Recently my Grandma called me on the phone specifically to ask me “Can CBD get you high?”

 So What in CBD Products WILL Get me High?

-Some hemp products, such as CBD flower, inevitably contain a bit of THC or THCA in them as they’re naturally growing.
+Some hemp products, such as CBD flowers, inevitably contain a bit of THC or THCA in them as they’re naturally growing.
 Both THC and THCA contribute to getting you high.

 THCA can also get you high because it is, for most intents and purposes, THC.
 In THCA, the A stands for a chemical group that comes off after being subjected to heat or ultraviolet light (such as a lighter or a vape), to yield THC.